padmasaba/github-popularity-score-service/README.md

 - **Swagger UI Integration**
   Interactive API documentation available at **`/swagger-ui.html`** for quick testing.

-- **Caching-Ready**
-  Designed for Spring Cache — supports in-memory or Redis cache if enabled.

 - **Unit-Tested with JUnit & Mockito**
   Includes clean test cases for controller and service layers to ensure correctness and maintainability.